Server Install - Docker Image

 Setup Complete

-When the install script finishes you will see the following output.
+When the install script finishes the following output will be displayed.

-Your setup is complete.
-Please see below for the path to the admin password to
+Your server setup is complete.
+Please see below for the path to the admin

 ./start_sandfly.sh

-Your randomly generated password for the admin account is located under:
+Your randomly generated password for the admin account is located at:

 /root/sandfly-setup/setup/setup_data/admin.password.txt